 There are numerous reasons why you may not be receiving appropriate child support payments in Illinois.
 First and foremost, have you asked for child support?
 Did you work with a proven divorce attorney to set up a legally binding child support order?
 In some cases, you may be dealing with a parent who is unwilling to pay child support or a noncustodial spouse claiming they can’t afford to pay.
 No matter your particular situation, a lawyer tends to be the easiest and most effective way to get child support in the fallout of a divorce.

-According to the United States Census Bureau, around 14.4 million custodial parents are caring for 23.4 million children under the age of 21 living in a single-parent home.
-Of these, less than 45% of custodial parents received full child support payments in 2011.
+According to the 2015 United States Census Bureau, around 13.6 million custodial parents are caring for 22.4 million children under the age of 21 living in a single-parent home.
+Of these, less than 43.5% of custodial parents received full child support payments in 2015.

-Legal Guidance for Getting Child Support
+Legal Guidance for Getting Child Support in Illinois

-Enforcing by Court Order
+Enforcing Child Support by Court Order

 It is possible to reach a suitable child support settlement agreement outside of court.
-However, in the State of Illinois, the Court must still review and approve the terms of your agreement to ensure the terms meet Illinois’ child support guidelines as described in the Illinois Marriage and Dissolution of Marriage Act.
+However, in the State of Illinois, the Court must still review and approve the terms of your agreement to ensure they meet Illinois’ child support guidelines as described in the Illinois Marriage and Dissolution of Marriage Act.
 Once approved by the Judge and entered as an order of the Court, the agreement becomes the binding court order for child support.